Advancing equitable access to experiential learning in schools

 Eligibility Criteria

-2. Target communities.
-Provide services or collaborate with schools in coastal New England and coastal Pacific Northwest. *Update regarding Washington and Oregon’s geography: the Foundation will give priority to applicants from Western Washington and Western Oregon while also considering applications from the entire state.
+- Target communities.
+Provide services or collaborate with schools in coastal New England and coastal Pacific Northwest. *Note regarding Washington and Oregon’s geography: the Foundation will give priority to applicants from Western Washington and Western Oregon while also considering applications from the entire state.